 Sometimes a great waterfall or stunning sunset keeps us out on the trail later than we expect, so we always pack our Black Diamond Spot headlamps.
 They’re small, lightweight, bright (200 Lumens), waterproof, and keeps our hands free.
 (Not into headlamps?
 A mini flashlight works well, too.)

-We always pack Sawyer sunscreen and Sawyer insect repellant.
-For sun protection, sunglasses, like our favorites from Sunski and Rheos, and lip balm are a must.
+We always pack sunscreen and Sawyer insect repellant.
+For sun protection, sunglasses, like our favorites from Rheos, and lip balm are a must.
 Carabiner clips are randomly useful on the trail, and we always have a few extras clipped to our backpacks.
-Ditto for a mini roll of duct tape, a length of paracord and a lightweight, serrated Gerber folding knife.
-We also carry a reflective emergency blanket, and a fire starter, like the Adventure Medical Fire Lite Kit.
+Ditto for a mini roll of duct tape, a length of paracord and a lightweight knife.
+We also carry a reflective emergency blanket and a fire starter, like the Adventure Medical Fire Lite Kit.

 Fuel & hydration

 We always pack more water than we need, and high-calorie food when we head out on a long day hike.
-Trail mix, bananas and Clif Bars, Shots and Blocks are staples in our packs.
-To help stay hydrated on the trail, we always pack GU Hydration Tablets: drop them into a water bottle, and they fizz and dissolve to create an electrolyte-fortified drink.
+Trail mix, bananas and Jelly Belly Sport Beans are staples in our packs.
+To help stay hydrated on the trail, we always pack NUUN Hydration Tablets: drop them into a water bottle, and they fizz and dissolve to create an electrolyte-fortified drink.

 We always carry water treatment gear in the backcountry, and use a Sawyer Mini Filter to filter water from springs and streams.
 As a backup on long day hikes in the backcountry, in case we lose our Sawyer Mini (or it fails), we pack Potable Aqua Iodine Tablets.